DragonSenses/flashcards-api/architectural-decision-record.md

 # 🧪 Testing Overview

 ### Context
-Following the completion of core layers (Model, DTO, Mapper, Service, Controller, Global Exception Handling), the next phase involves establishing a reliable testing strategy to validate application logic, protect against regressions, and ensure robust behavior across endpoints.
+Following the completion of core layers (Model, DTO, Mapper, Service, Controller, Global Exception Handling), the next phase involves establishing a reliable testing strategy to validate business logic (Service), input/output mapping (Controller & Mapper), and persistence behavior (Repository).

 ### Decision
 We will implement both **unit tests** and **integration tests** using `JUnit 5`, `Mockito`, and Spring-specific annotations.
 This phase strengthens confidence in service logic, controller request handling, and data access behavior.